 No matter where you’re staying, what you do, or how long you’re in town, don’t miss the chance to enjoy breakfast in a place like Avli.

-Respecting the old-time tradition of Cretan breakfast, their extensive early morning menu has offers for all palates and all ages, and all dishes are made with fresh local produce.
+Respecting the old-time tradition of Cretan breakfast, their extensive early morning menu offers options for all palates and ages, and all dishes are made with fresh local produce.

 Head to this link to check out their Breakfast menu.